 Bayer has begun settling lawsuits alleging that its Yaz and Yasmin line of contraceptives cause potentially fatal blood clots in women who use the medication, according to various reports.
 To date, Bayer has resolved 651 individual Yaz / Yasmin lawsuits paying a total of $142 million to settle cases alleging that its birth control pills caused two forms of potentially fatal blood clots - deep vein thromboembolism and pulmonary embolism.
 These settlements average to about $218,000 per case, compensating women for medical bills and other damages.
 Experts reportedly estimate that Bayer will be ordered to pay as much as $2.65 billion to settle all pending Yaz/Yasmin lawsuits.

 If you suffered a blood clot while taking Yaz or Yasmin, it's not too late to file a claim.
-Get a free evaluation of your claim by filling out our free case review form today.

 Birth Control Pills and Blood Clots